• Skip to primary navigation

 Instructions

 • Begin by making your chicken stock.
-I slightly cheated and used both water and boxed stock.
 In a large pot, add water and stock, 4 whole carrots, 1 onion, 1 garlic bulb, 2 stalks of celery, chicken, 4 dried lemons and season with salt and pepper.
-Cover and cook on medium until chicken is cooked through, about an 1-1/2 hours.
+Cover and cook on medium until chicken is cooked through, about an 1-½ hours.

 • As the soup cooks, check it every so often and use a ladle to skim the fat from the top.
 It will be white and look frothy.
 You may also need to add more liquid if you see it reducing.